OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

   - Content in this directory is not backed up.
   - The OS may delete this directory's files automatically when the app is not running and storage space is running low.

 The Keychain contents can be dumped during dynamic analysis.
-On a jailbroken device, you can use [keychain dumper](https://github.com/ptoomey3/Keychain-Dumper/ "Keychain Dumper") as described in the chapter "Basic Security Testing on iOS."
+On a jailbroken device, you can use [Keychain dumper](https://github.com/ptoomey3/Keychain-Dumper/ "Keychain Dumper") as described in the chapter "Basic Security Testing on iOS."

-The path to the keychain file is
+The path to the Keychain file is
 ```
 /private/var/Keychains/keychain-2.db
 ```